hhandika/segul/README.md

 segul extract --dir [path-to-alignment-directory] --input-format [sequence-format-keyword] --id [id_1] [id_2] [id_3]
 ```

 You can specify as many id as you would like.
 However, for long list of IDs, it may be better to input it using a text file.
-Your input is similar to:
+In the file it should be only the ID list, one ID each line:

 ```bash
 sequence_1